rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/packages-search.md

 Typing in the input field updates the search term by changing the `searchQuery` variable.
 Updates are sent on every keypress.

-Aside from the search icon in Reaction's default navigation bar, all of search is contained inside a full-screen modal window, which appears on-click of the referenced search icon.
+Aside from the search icon in Demand's default navigation bar, all of search is contained inside a full-screen modal window, which appears on-click of the referenced search icon.

 ### Product Search